 - Rinse and scrub the potato to make sure any dirt or debris that might have been stuck to the skin has been removed.
 Pat it dry with a paper towel.
 Using a fork, carefully pierce the potato all over 5-8 times.

-- Place the pierced potato onto a microwave-safe plate and place it in your microwave.
+- Wrap the potato in a paper towel and place it on a microwave-safe plate and place it in your microwave.
 Set the timer for 5 minutes.
 About 2 ½-3 minutes into the cooking time, open the door to the microwave and turn the potato over with an oven mitt or a doubled-up kitchen towel so it cooks evenly throughout.

 - When the five minutes is up, take your potato out.
 The skin will have loosened a bit.
 Using a knife, pierce the skin.
 If it goes through to the center of the potato easily, you are ready to go.
 If not, keep cooking the potato in 30-second increments, checking between each round, until it is done.

-- Allow it to cool for a minute or two and then it down the middle with a paring knife and spread it just a bit.
+- Allow it to cool for a minute or two and then cut it down the middle and spread it just a bit.
 Top with a pat of unsalted butter and sprinkle with flakey sea salt and a little bit of ground black pepper if you want a touch of heat.

-- If you've tried this method, come back and let us know how it was!
+- If you've tried this method, come back and let us know how it was in the comments or ratings.